stanfordnlp/dspy/docs/docs/dspy-usecases.md

 | **[Prompts as Auto-Optimized Training Hyperparameters (PATH)](https://arxiv.org/abs/2406.11706)** | Training Best-in-Class IR Models from Scratch with 10 Gold Labels |
 | **[Empathetic Dialogues for English learning (EDEN)](https://arxiv.org/abs/2406.17982v1)** | Uses adaptive empathetic feedback to improve student grit |
 | **[ECG-Chat](https://arxiv.org/pdf/2408.08849)** | Uses DSPy with GraphRAG for medical report generation |

+TODO: This list is missing a few key things like UofT's winning system at MEDIQA and UMD's Suicide Detection system that outperforms 20-hour human prompt engineering by 40%, etc.

 ## A Few Repositories about DSPy